winwisely99/web/.github/ISSUE_TEMPLATE/BUG.md

 Whats wrong: The button called "Submit" (at the bottom at the page) should not be shown yet because they first must fill out their telephone number.

-Where: One the page called "blah blah"
+Where: Url such as https://www.domain.com/pagex/pagey

 ## Steps to Reproduce